rcMarty/vir-invaders/README.md

 - The repository includes a folder `malware/` with experimental code that demonstrates concepts related to file analysis and encryption.
 - **Do not run any code in `malware/` on your primary machine or on a production network.**
 - If you want to inspect or test those components, use an isolated virtual machine or container with no network connectivity and proper backups.
-- The author is responsible for following legal and ethical guidelines when using or testing the research components.

 ## Project Structure
 - `main.py` — project entry point (runs the safe game part).